-Does your site pass the Google site speed test for mobile?
+Does your site pass the Google mobile site speed test?

 Website performance is critical.
 If your blog or website is slow to load, it is for bad for user experience.